The stunning city of Valletta

 A few words about the history of Valletta

 Valletta and Maltese islands have a long and reach history because of their specific position in the Mediterranean Sea.
-Malta was under the rule of Phoenicians, Greeks, Carthaginians, Romans, Byzantines, Arabs, Normans and was a part of the Kingdom of Sicily.
+Malta was under the rule of Phoenicians, Greeks, Carthaginians, Romans, Byzantines, Arabs, and Normans, and it was a part of the Kingdom of Sicily.

 Later, Malta was ruled by the Order of Knights Hospitaller, Napoleon Bonaparte, and it was a British colony.